 Chondroblastoma is a benign, chondroid-producing neoplasm composed of chondroblasts.
 It accounts for less than 1% of all bone tumors and usually arises in the epiphyses or apophysis of skeletally immature patients.
+Jaffe et al. proposed the term "chondroblastoma" noting the immature chondroid cells and poorly formed matrix.
+These neoplasms usually occur in the long bones and are important considering both benign and malignant etiologies are considered in the differential diagnosis.
+The proximal humerus is the most common site of involvement, followed by distal femur and proximal femur.
 The treatment of choice of chondroblastoma is surgical.
 In general, chondroblastoma has a good prognosis, and patients often experience full resolution after surgical treatment.

 Chondroblastoma is a rare benign neoplasm, accounting for less than 1% of all primary bone tumors.
 Most chondroblastomas are diagnosed in the second to third decade of life (mean age, 19 to 23 years) with a male predominance (2 to 1).
 More than 75% of cases involve the long bones; the most common anatomical sites are the epiphyseal regions of the proximal and distal femur, proximal tibia, and proximal humerus.
 Rarely they can be encountered in flat bones as well as in the bones of the hands and feet.
 Chondroblastomas almost invariably involve a single bone.

 The histogenesis of chondroblastomas remains controversial.
-However, cartilage germ cells or epiphyseal cartilage cells are presumed to be the cell of origin.
+Possible proposed cells of origin include cartilage germ cells or epiphyseal cartilage cells.

 Flow cytometric studies reveal that most chondroblastomas are diploid with low proliferation fractions.
 There are reports of clonal abnormalities in 14 chondroblastomas.
 Heterogeneous rearrangements of chromosomes 5 and 8 both balanced and unbalanced, appear to be the most common.
 IDH1 and IDH2 mutations are absent.
 Recently, research has shown that chondroblastomas have distinctive driver mutations in the genes that encode histone H3.3.
 Chondroblastomas harbor mutations in the H3F3B gene far more commonly than the H3F3A gene.
 An antibody directed against the H3F3 K36M mutation has been found to be specific for chondroblastoma.